cash book

 What Is a Cash Book?

 A cash book is a financial record or book showing the cash received and paid within a certain period.
-The cash book is important in business accounting to ensure that cash records are kept chronologically; this is not so with other accounting books.
-Just like the cash account, a cash book also serves as a journal and ledger for the same; hence no postings of entries are needful.
+The cash book is important in business accounting to ensure that cash records are kept in chronological order.
+This is not so with other accounting books.
+Just like the cash account, a cash book also serves as a journal and ledger for the same.
+It is also known as Cash Journal.
 The cash books ensure cash control and provide accurate recording to obtain real-time insight into the liquidity of the company.

 How a Cash Book Works?